Sedulius Scottus: Works

 Among his work, a mock epic is preserved known as De Quodam Verbece a Cane Discerpto or in English, "On a Ram Torn to Pieces by a Dog".
 This was intended to be a paradoxical account of Aeneid, a contender to the Gospel accounts of Jesus Christ.
-His hope was to create a Christian hero in a time where most epics were written about figures that did not subscribe to the Christian doctrine.
+His hope was to create a Christian hero in a time when most epics were written about figures that did not subscribe to the Christian doctrine.
 Sedulius is thought to have held his own copy of the Aeneid, potentially sharing notes in the margins of the document that he made with the addition of comments made by Donatus on Virgil.

 The commentary on the Isagoge was known in Western Europe in the Latin version only.

 Not the least interesting of the writings of Sedulius are his letters, some of which are published in the "Neues Archiv", II, 188, and IV, 315.
 In them are narrated the vicissitudes of the Irish exiles on the Continent, and an insight is given into the attitude towards those exiles by the authorities, civil and ecclesiastical, as well as by the people.

 Sedulius was at least trilingual, speaking Irish, Greek and Latin.
 This skill allowed him to translate a number of documents, most famously Greek Psalters.
 It is suggested by several sources that Sedulius may even have had an entire Bible translated for or by himself.
 He was a student of Greek, and, according to Bernard de Montfaucon, it was he who copied the Greek Psalter (now no. 8047 in the "Bibliothèque de l'Arsenal", Paris).
 His poems, to the number of ninety, are published by Traube in the Poetae Aevi Carolini, which is a portion of the Monumenta Germaniae Historica.
+His eightieth poem begins with two Latin palindromes, both dactylic pentameters, and brags about winning a palindrome-writing contest against a younger monk.

-As of now, there is only one full commentary on the Carmina by Sedulius Scottus, done by R. Duchting.
+Editions of and commentaries on Sedulius Scottus include that of Ludwig Traube (1896), R. Duchting, and the 1991 edition of his carmina (poems) by Jean Meyers.